Activities to promote positive health and wellbeing

 Remember, it is just as important to keep your child moving as it is to keep them thinking and reading.
 Do a little bit of physical exercise every day!
 Our bodies need to be looked after as well as our brains!

-- The Body Coach also has a great playlist of ‘5 Minute Move’ videos.
+Joe Wicks, the Body Coach, has a great playlist of ‘5 Minute Move’ videos on his YouTube Channel.
 These provide short workouts to get your kids moving!